-If you mention a person or brand on your show, reach out to them after you publish.
-Let them know what you said.
-Ask if they’d be willing to share your show on social media.
+If you mention a person or brand on your show, reach out to them after you publish the episode.
+Pull out the quote where you talked about their product and ask if they’d be willing to share your show on social media.

 When we asked some of the hosts we work with how to promote a podcast without investing a lot of time, this was a common recommendation.
 People you mention on your show are usually more than happy to promote themselves by sharing your show.

-When we asked our customers how to promote a podcast in the beginning, almost all of them agreed that you have to leverage other people’s followings if you want to get any traction.
+When we asked our customers how they started promoting their podcast, almost all of them agreed that you have to leverage other people’s followings if you want to get any traction.

 Email marketing has the best return on investment out of all the digital marketing channels: 4400% ROI and $44 for every $1 spent.
 It’s a simple and intimate way to connect with your fans.

-Collect the email addresses of your listeners so you can send them an email every time you publish a new episode.
-Over time, they’ll grow to expect your emails.
+Collect the email addresses of your listeners on your website then send an email every time you publish a new episode.
 OptinMonster, HelloBar, and Thrive Leads are great apps to collect addresses on your site.

-Learn more: How to Promote Your Podcast to Your Email List
+Learn more about How To Promote Your Podcast To Your Email List in our latest guide.

 Any guide on how to promote a podcast wouldn’t be complete with mentioning social media.

 Social media is a great way to connect with new people to grow your audience.
 But a lot of hosts use social media is an advertising platform.
 They simply announce their new episodes, promote their promotions, push their merchandise, and advertise for their sponsors.